KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-23-food-sanitation-and-safety-course.md

 This course meets the new requirements for re-certification which went into effect on July 1, 2014.
 To meet the new requirements, a food service professional must complete an eight-hour Food Sanitation and Safety course and pass the recertification exam every five years.

 The class will meet 9 a.m. - 6 p.m.
 Monday, Sept.
-24 in Room D124 at KCC. &nbsp;The course number is HLTH 520A.A23 and the $139 fee includes the book.
+24 in Room D124 at KCC.
+The course number is HLTH 520A.A23 and the $139 fee includes the book.
 Exam retakes are $35, and the payment is required prior to the re-take.
 Students can pick up a study guide prior to the first class.

 This course does not award college credit.
 To register or for more information, call 815-802-8207; go to www.kcc.edu/comejoinus/; or visit the Welcome Center.